Have you ever been part of a team building exercise that didn’t have enough warm up? It’s like pulling teeth!

 Have each meeting attendee select a random nearby object.
 It could be a pen, a paperweight, the clock on the wall, a shoe—anything everyone can see.
 After selecting their object, tell participants that they must now give a 30-second presentation on why the object they’ve selected is the most valuable object on Earth (or any other silly prompt you come up with).

 From funny ice breakers to asking the right questions, virtual ice breakers can be just as effective as in-person ones.
-With tools like Hugo on your side, you can reclaim fun, productive team meetings no matter how distributed your teams are.
+With the right tools on your side, you can reclaim fun, productive team meetings no matter how distributed your teams are.